 1. Penryn Daily Planner

-When you need a dirt cheap way to organize your life, consider this undated Penryn Daily Planner ($7.99, on sale at Amazon).
+When you need a dirt-cheap way to organize your life, consider this undated Penryn Daily Planner ($7.99, Amazon).
 We also like that it’s small and slim so you can literally take it everywhere.

 It has daily pages that dedicate one page a day for an hourly schedule and also sections where you can jot down your to-do lists.
 And it comes with colorful tabbed dividers and an extra back pocket to hold loose items, such as concert tickets or credit cards.
 One thing that’s missing is a monthly calendar, so if you’re looking for a more robust planner, you may have to pay a little more and get a different one.